Air gap, is a low permeability gap in the flux path of a magnetic circuit.

-Anisotropy, Literally means having different properties depending on the inspected direction.
-Magnets which are anisotropic, or have an easy axis of magnetization, have their anisotropy developed by two methods: Shape and Magnetocrystalline.
+Anisotropy, is defined as the dependency of magnetic properties on a preferred crystallographic direction.
+Magnets which are anisotropic, or have an easy axis of magnetization, have their anisotropy developed by two methods: Shape and Magneto crystalline.

 BdHd Energy product, indicates the energy that a magnetic material can supply to an external magnetic circuit when operating at any point on its demagnetization curve; measured in megagauss-oersteds.

 (BH) max Maximum energy product, is the maximum product of (BdHd) which can be obtained on the demagnetization curve.